KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 10. Recommendation: Found `axios` in file `helper_impl.js`: Replace it with built-in fetch.
 11. Recommendation: Found `new Date()` in file `helper_impl.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
 12. Recommendation: Found `axios` in file `helper_impl.spec.js`: Replace it with built-in fetch.
-13. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
-14. Recommendation: Found `axios` in file `railwayRepository.js`: Replace it with built-in fetch.
+13. Recommendation: Found `axios` in file `railwayRepository.js`: Replace it with built-in fetch.
-15. Recommendation: Found `axios` in file `yarn.lock`: Replace it with built-in fetch.
+14. Recommendation: Found `axios` in file `yarn.lock`: Replace it with built-in fetch.
-16. Recommendation: Replace eslintrc by new flat config.
+15. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-IdF-Transport by FalseIlyu](https://github.com/FalseIlyu/MMM-IdF-Transport)